Troubleshooting Guide

 Cause:

 PLADECK itself stopped during startup with the given Message.
-In the example PLAYDECK needs Windows 10 or 11 in a 64-bit version.
+In the example PLAYDECK needs Windows in a 64-bit version.

 Solution: